Engagement Analytics

 Rage clicks are detected when users click rapidly in frustration:

-- Within a 100px area
+- Within a 2-second window

 High rage click rates indicate: